Species Guide

 This species guide was written by Black Magic Pro Team member, Cara Cummings.
 Cara is a highly experienced freshwater angler from Victoria, Australia; who has been expanding into saltwater fishing and loves spending time on the water with her husband Dean and 2 children.
 Cara is also a very accomplished chef, and writes our regular recipe blog - Cooking with Cara.

-YELLOWFIN BREAM (Acanthopagrus australis) are found along the east coast of Australia, from Townsville in Queensland to the Gippsland lakes in Victoria.
+YELLOWFIN BREAM (Acanthopagrus australis) is found along the east coast of Australia, from Townsville in Queensland to the Gippsland lakes in Victoria.

-BLACK BREAM (Acanthopagrus butcheri) are found along the southern coast from Shark Bay in WA, around to Ulladulla in NSW, as well as Tasmania.
+BLACK BREAM (Acanthopagrus butcheri) is found along the southern coast from Shark Bay in WA, around to Ulladulla in NSW, as well as Tasmania.

 YELLOWFIN BREAM